Backwashing a Pool Sand Filter – Full Step by Step Guide

 Can I backwash my pool onto my lawn?

-The chlorine in pool water could damage the grass if the level is fairly high.
+If the chlorine level in pool water is fairly high, it could damage the grass.
 Low levels of chlorine will not damage lawns.
-After all, when you use a sprinkler on the lawn directly from your water supply this normally contains low levels of chlorine and that doesn’t damage the lawn
+After all, when you use a sprinkler on the lawn directly from your water supply, it normally contains low levels of chlorine that do not damage a lawn.

 Ideally, you should run the backwash water into an area of the garden that will allow the chlorinated water to leach down through the soil.

-If you have a salt water pool then this should have less effect on the lawn unless you are planning to completely empty the pool in which case this may affect the lawn.
+If you have a salt water pool, this should have less effect on the lawn unless you plan to empty the pool, which may affect the lawn.

 Frequently Asked Questions